happy_westmountmag

 R: Resilience

 The good news is that resilience is not just about how naturally tough you are: it’s a skill that you can learn.
-Key to this is to change your mindset to regard setbacks as temporary challenges, rather than as permanent disasters.
+The key is to change your mindset to see setbacks as temporary challenges, rather than permanent disasters.

 E: Emotions